 Lack of access to health information

-Low access to testing
+Reduced access to testing

-- Using barrier methods during sexual contact: Various factors, including a fear of rejection and impaired judgment due to drug and alcohol use, can lead people to agree to sex without a condom.
-However, condom use can help prevent the transmission of HIV.
+- Using barrier methods during sexual contact: Fear of rejection and impaired judgment due to drug and alcohol use, among other factors, can lead people to engage in sexual contact without condoms or other barrier methods.
+However, these methods help prevent HIV transmission.

 While there is no cure for HIV, it is

-- discrimination and stigma from medical professionals
+- discrimination from medical professionals

 - difficulty paying for care or finding low cost care